Geometric allocation approach to accelerating directed worm algorithm: Present approach

-We present a modified directed-worm update in this section.
-The worm backscattering (rejection) probability is minimized using the geometric allocation approach, and our algorithm is indeed free from rejection at the critical temperature of the Ising model on the square and the cubic lattices.
-As a result, the random walk behavior of the kink is successfully suppressed, which is evident in the probability distribution of worm position.
-We also explain how to measure relevant physical quantities, such as energy and susceptibility.
+We present a modified worm update in this section.
+The worm backscattering (rejection) probability is minimized, and the forward scattering probability is maximized using the geometric allocation approach.
+Our algorithm is indeed free from rejection at the critical temperatures of the square lattice and the cubic lattice Ising models.
+As a result, the diffusivity of the worm head is enhanced, which improves computational efficiency.
+We show the ergodicity of the Markov chain created by the present method and describe how to measure relevant physical quantities, such as the magnetic susceptibility.
+We also discuss a possible bias and how to avoid it in the worm algorithm.

-\subsection{Worm on Bonds}
+\subsection{Worm on bonds}

 We adopt the same representation of the partition function [Eq.~(\ref{Z})] with the classical worm algorithm.
 Our goal is to sample bond variables $\{n_b\}$ efficiently under the loop constraint.
-We insert a worm, namely a pair of kinks, at a bond of a lattice, and move the head, namely one of the pair, in a stochastic way.
-When the head meets a site, it scatters onto another (or possibly same) bond with a certain probability.
-This scattering process continues until the head comes back to the tail, namely the other of the pair.
+We here consider inserting the worm, namely a pair of kinks, on a bond, or an edge, of a lattice.
+Our worm is distinct in this respect from the classical worm, which is always located at sites.
+We then move the worm head, that is, one of the pair, from one bond to another in a stochastic way: when coming to a site, the worm head scatters to another (or possibly the same) bond with a certain probability.
+This scattering process continues until the head comes back to the tail, that is, the other of the pair.

-In the case of the square lattice, a typical example of configurations with the present worm after several scattering processes is illustrated in Fig.~\ref{fig:example}.
-In our algorithm, the head and tail breaking the loop constraint are located at the {\em center} of bonds, or edges, of a lattice.
-As a result, bond variables can take $n_b=0, \frac{1}{2}$, or $1$.
-The head has a moving direction in the same sense of the directed-loop algorithm\,\cite{SyljuasenS2002}.
+A typical configuration containing the present worm in the $L=6$ square lattice Ising model with open boundaries is illustrated in Fig.~\ref{fig:example}.
+In our algorithm, each kink is located at {\em the center} of a bond; the bond variables can take $n_b=0, \frac{1}{2}$, or $1$.
+The head has a moving direction in a fashion similar to the directed loop algorithm\,\cite{SyljuasenS2002}.